Visit Andalucia Logo

 National and Public Holidays in Andalucia

-People in Andalucia will enjoy 12 public holidays in 2024, 10 of which are national holidays.
-Four of those ten fall on a Monday or a Friday allowing workers to take three-day weekend breaks.
-Two others fall on a Tuesday or Thursday so that by taking one day’s leave, workers can have a four-day break.
+People in Andalucia will enjoy 14 public holidays in 2025, 10 of which are national holidays, 2 are regional holidays, and 2 are municipal holidays.
+6 of these dates fall on a Monday or a Friday allowing workers to take three-day weekend breaks.
+Three others fall on a Thursday so that by taking one day’s leave, workers can have a four-day break.

 What are Puentes?